Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 PDA describes a profile where a person experiences extreme anxiety-driven resistance to everyday demands and expectations — things most of us navigate without much thought, like getting dressed, going to school, or being asked a simple question.
 The resistance isn't defiance for its own sake.
 It's rooted in a profound need for autonomy and a nervous system that perceives demands — even kind, reasonable ones — as genuinely threatening.

 People with a PDA profile are often socially motivated, imaginative, and verbally able.
-This can make their struggles invisible or get misread as "just being difficult," which leads to years of misunderstanding and, often, a lot of unnecessary shame.
+This can make their struggles invisible or be misread as "just being difficult," leading to years of misunderstanding and, often, a lot of unnecessary shame.

 Why does it matter whether it's "autism" or "PDA"?